 THE HISTORY OF SPIRITS IN IRELAND

-A journey through five and a half millenia of creativity, craftsmanship and tradition.
+A journey through five and a half millennia of creativity, craftsmanship and tradition.

 3,500BC – Barley is cultivated in field systems in County Mayo.